tempus-app/tempus/README.md

  # 🌵 Contributors

-This project was build by:
+This project was built by:
  - Afrah Ali
  - Aman Riat
  - Gabriel Granata